Using photography to better understand the world around us.

 I hope you enjoy my work, please feel free to ask any questions you may have.

 Regardless of having worked for extended periods in France, Spain, Germany and Finland and having lived in various locations across the UK, I still refer to the North East as home.
 A place where landscapes have been reclaimed and repurposed from heavy industry into the service industries; but where family, friendship and community spirt remain fundamentals.

 My first outing with a camera, was as a 10 year old on a school trip to London, with my mothers Box Brownie.
 I saved up for 3 rolls of film and meticulously planned the photographs I was going take - I drove my teachers mad having to be in an exact location for a particular shot, but I got the photo’s I wanted!

 So, with an obsessive need to plan and heavy industry in my psyche, I was destined to study engineering and work in a steel plant.
-It also provided me fantastic opportunities to take unique photographs of an environment rarely seen, thus cementing my relationship with photography.
+This provided me fantastic opportunities to take unique photographs of an environment rarely seen, thus cementing my relationship with photography.
 I firmly believe that kind of ‘wow’ photography is what ultimately lead me to image manipulation.

 I was a late convert to digital photography and found the transition from film to digital difficult, not least of which the ‘image processing’ and ended up at the local college taking a night class.
 PhotoShop Elements 8 was a game changer and 15 weeks later my relationship with photography had completely transformed.

 The final exercise was image recovery - repairing an old photograph - I selected a very badly damaged image that took me hours to complete, working at the pixel level to match RGB colour codes.
 This opened my eyes to the potential of digital photography and propelled my onto the degree course.